avatar-kaleb/kalebmckelvey-site/blog/to-get-what-you-want-ask-for-it-meeting-two-of-my-role-models-joshua-kennon-and-his-husband-aaron-in-la.md

 ## Concluding Thoughts

-LA and Southern California was a beautiful place to vacation - we really enjoyed the week from busy life in the big apple.
+LA and Southern California was a beautiful place to vacation - we enjoyed the week from the busy life in the big apple.

 As our flight landed back in NYC, we couldn't help but both look at each other as we went by all of the skyscrapers (any of the 200+ in NYC), and remember why we love it here so much too!